sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/index.md

 $ sitespeed.io --config config.json -b firefox https://www.sitespeed.io
 ~~~

-CLI will always override your JSON config.
+The CLI will always override a JSON config.

 ## Advanced

 ### Slack
 You can send the result of a run to Slack.
-First setup a webhook in the slack API (https://<your team>.slack.com/apps/manage/custom-integrations) and then configure it:
+First setup a webhook in the Slack API (https://<your team>.slack.com/apps/manage/custom-integrations) and then configure it:

 ~~~bash
 $ sitespeed.io https://www.sitespeed.io/ --slack.hookUrl https://hooks.slack.com/services/YOUR/HOOK/URL